iluwatar/java-design-patterns/service-locator/README.md

 ---
-title: "Understanding the Service Locator Pattern in Java"
+title: "Service Locator Pattern in Java: Simplifying Service Access in Complex Systems"
+shortTitle: Service Locator
 description: "Master the Service Locator pattern in Java with our comprehensive guide.
 Learn how it simplifies dependency management in large-scale applications, promoting cleaner code and reusability."
 category: Structural
 language: en